 Although INTJs aren’t usually warm or particularly gregarious, they tend to have a self-assured manner with people based on their own security in their intelligence.
 They relate their ideas with confidence, and once they have arrived at a conclusion they fully expect others to see the wisdom in their perceptions.
 They are typically perfectionists and appreciate an environment of intellectual challenge.
 They enjoy discussing interesting ideas, and may get themselves into trouble because of their take-no-prisoners attitude: if someone’s beliefs don’t make logical sense, the Mastermind typically has no qualms about pointing that out.

 Our INTJ-only mailing list connects you with articles, updates, and resources to help you understand your strengths and make the most of your potential.

-INTJ is the third rarest type in the population, and the rarest type among women (with ENTJ).
+INTJ is one of the rarest types in the population.
 INTJs make up:

 "INTJs are the most independent of all the sixteen types and take more or less conscious pride in that independence."

 "Difficulties are highly stimulating to INTJs, who love responding to a problem that requires a creative solution."